Optimize data models

 Sort visualization data by another field

-The Sort by Column tool, available on the Modeling tab, is useful to help ensure that your data is displayed in the order that you intended.
+The Sort by Column tool, available on the Table tools tab, is useful to help ensure that your data is displayed in the order that you intended.

 As a common example, data that includes the name of the month is sorted alphabetically by default, for example, August would appear before February.

-In this case, selecting the field in the Fields list, selecting Sort by Column from the Modeling tab, and then choosing a field to sort by can remedy the problem.
+In this case, selecting the MonthName field in the Fields list, selecting Sort by Column from the Table tools tab, and then choosing a field to sort by can remedy the problem.
 The MonthNo category sort option will order the months as intended.

 Setting the data type for a field is another way to optimize your information so that it's handled correctly.
-To change a data type from the report canvas, select the column in the Fields pane, and then use the Format drop-down menu to select one of the formatting options.
+To change a data type from the report canvas, select the column in the Fields pane, and then use the Format drop-down menu on the Column tools tab to select one of the formatting options.
 Any visuals you've created that display that field are updated automatically.

 For more information, see Sort by column in Power BI Desktop.